zecure/shadowd.zecure.org/content/overview/shadowd.md

 #### Option 2: Docker for shadowd

-If you only want to use Docker for shadowd only you simply have to run:
+If you only want to use Docker for shadowd you simply have to run:

     wget -r -nd --no-parent https://shadowd.zecure.org/files/docker/
     vim shadowd.ini